skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 to help him.
 To his surprise, the guard is on his feet, walking towards him.

 Enoch asks, "Need help?
-You ok?"
+You okay?"

 The guard doesn't respond.
 He is pale and silent as he makes his way over to Enoch.